charlestonsoftware/moneypress-cafepress/readme.txt

 Cyber Sprocket Labs is a software consulting firm.
 We develop custom complex web applications, mobile applications, and desktop applications for our clients.

-= How can i translate the plugin into my language? =
+= How can I translate the plugin into my language? =

 * Find on internet the free program POEDIT, and learn how it works.
 * Use the .pot file located in the languages directory of this plugin to create or update the .po and .mo files.